jrpriceUPS/Renormalized_Mori_Zwanzig/KdV/README_KdV.txt

 long_time_error_PNAS: produces plots indicating the error at t = 100 for Markov and 4th order models at a variety of resolutions
 produces: logerr.png (in color)

-long_time_error20: produces plots of the error for N = 20 Markov models, and second and fourth order ROMS for a long simulation
+long_time_error20: produces plots of the error for N = 20 Markov models, and second and fourth order ROMs for a long simulation
 produces: real_err20.png

 non_renormalized_blow_up: demonstrates that the unrenormalized models are unstable